🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš„ Intercity Travel Options + 8.8 -- 15 Atami is a major stop on the Tokaido Shinkansen line, offering rapid, high-frequency connections to Tokyo, Nagoya, and Osaka.
+πŸš„ Intercity Travel Options + 8.8 -- 15 Atami Station is a stop on the Tokaido Shinkansen, offering fast and frequent connections to Tokyo, Nagoya, and Osaka, plus local trains to nearby cities.

 πŸ“‘ CONNECTIVITY